MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-connection.md

 ## Create a Snowflake DB connection that uses OAuth

-The information in this section describe how to create a Snowflake DB connection that uses OAuth to authenticate.
+The information in this section describes how to create a Snowflake DB connection that uses OAuth to authenticate.

 > [!IMPORTANT]
 > Before following the steps in this section, you must first [Configure Azure to issue OAuth tokens on behalf of the client](https://community.snowflake.com/s/article/Create-External-OAuth-Token-Using-Azure-AD-For-The-OAuth-Client-Itself).
 This configuration creates a service principal, which is required for the OAuth connection.
 You need the following information to create the connection: